"No Logo" by Naomi Klein: A Summary, Review, and Reaction

 The source of marketing to youth, Klein reports is the identity crises brands suffered when the baby boomers fell off the consumer spectrum.
 As the baby boomers moved into old age and many passed away, brands had to find new markets.
 Brill Cream took years to recover from this.

-In the 1990’s brands that thrived included “beers, soft drinks, fast food, chewing gum and sneakers”.
+In the 1990’s, brands that thrived included “beers, soft drinks, fast food, chewing gum and sneakers”.
 “Kids would still pay up to fit in”.
 “Peer pressure became a powerful marketing tool”.
-Clothing retailing Elsie Decoteau said of teenagers: “they shop in packs… if you sell to one you sell to everyone in their school” Klein likens this to extreme keeping-up-with-the-Joneses.
+Clothing retailer, Elsie Decoteau, said of teenagers: “they shop in packs… if you sell to one you sell to everyone in their school” Klein likens this to extreme keeping-up-with-the-Joneses.
 Klein astutely points out that cool is “riddled with self doubt” therefore the brand has a stake in self doubt of teenagers.

-The purpose of Marketing Cool, or Marketing cool to young adults is to perpetuate this ideal that through the right purchasing one can reach that just out of reach untapped well of cool.
+The purpose of the marketing of cool, or the marketing of cool to young adults is to perpetuate this ideal that through the right purchasing one can reach that just out of reach untapped well of cool.
 Klein discusses the morality of this type of marketing to insecure teenagers.
-Marketing is articulating what the ideal of beauty is with the motivation of profit; and this to a demographic which needs no encouragement to be insecure.
+Marketing is articulating what the ideal of beauty is with the motivation of profit; and to a demographic which needs no encouragement to be insecure.

 Perhaps related to this is the “peculiar cachet of working class kids acquiring status by adopting the gear of prohibitively costly leisure activities such as skiing, golf or sailing”.